-606.3 ELIGIBILITY
+6.3 ELIGIBILITY

-Only Individual Members in good standing shall be eligible to hold office and must maintain their eligibility throughout their term of office.
+Only Individual Members of HISI in good standing shall be eligible to hold office and must maintain their eligibility throughout their term of office.

 6.4 DOUBLE VOTE PROHIBITED - An Individual Member entitled to vote in Board of Directors meetings may only have one vote, regardless of the number of positions held by such Member.